OsamaBentaib/pokemons/README.md

  `
    - React Typescript
    - Style with SASS (SCSS)
-   - Fetching APIs with Urql
+   - Fetching APIs with fetch function
    - State managmant with Redux
    - Icons with react-icons library
    - Tests with Jest, Enzyme